webpack-contrib/copy-webpack-plugin/README.md

     plugins: [
         new CopyWebpackPlugin([
             // {output}/file.txt
-            { from: 'path/to/file.txt' },
+            { from: 'from/file.txt' },

-            // {output}/path/to/build/file.txt
+            // {output}/to/file.txt
-            { from: 'path/to/file.txt', to: 'path/to/build/file.txt' },
+            { from: 'from/file.txt', to: 'to/file.txt' },

-            // {output}/path/to/build/directory/file.txt
+            // {output}/to/directory/file.txt
-            { from: 'path/to/file.txt', to: 'path/to/build/directory' },
+            { from: 'from/file.txt', to: 'to/directory' },

             // Copy directory contents to {output}/
-            { from: 'path/to/directory' },
+            { from: 'from/directory' },

-            // Copy directory contents to {output}/path/to/build/directory/
+            // Copy directory contents to {output}/to/directory/
+            { from: 'from/directory', to: 'to/directory' },

+            // Copy glob results to /absolute/path/
-            { from: 'path/to/directory', to: 'path/to/build/directory' },
+            { from: 'from/directory/**/*', to: '/absolute/path' },

             // {output}/file/without/extension
             {